 Versatile functionality adjusting to different workflows

 On the whole, top email finders today are very versatile, especially in recruiting.
 For example, when one needs to fill in a specific position, recruiters can search for a project coordinator job description directly in the software database.
-Or, they can browse LinkedIn and extract any contact details they need using a handy browser extension.
+Or, they can browse LinkedIn and extract any contact details they need, such as LinkedIn users emails, using a handy browser extension.
 Most tools today easily support both.
 Coupled with team access to the same workflow and data, software like this is simply essential for recruiting teams of all sizes.

 Top email finders today

 SignalHire is one of the top tools for recruiters and email marketers.
 This database has over 400 million professional contacts and a handy browser extension compatible with Google Chrome and Mozilla Firefox.
 It ensures a 95% accuracy rate, provides you with a comprehensive list of emails, phone numbers, and links to social media accounts.
 The tool supports bulk search and team access, can export any email lists into CSV files, and presupposes searching for people by various criteria, such as industry, skillset, employment history, etc. All new users are entitled to five free searches, after which they should invest in a paid subscription.
 The processing plans are quite reasonable and definitely worth it in the long run.

 This tool is very similar to SignalHire, but with just one downside — no browser extension.
 So, recruiters and markets will have to perform all searches via an internal database.
 On the whole, such an approach makes sense when compiling bulk email lists.
 However, no LinkedIn-integrated plugin makes searching for passive candidates somewhat challenging.
 This tool also runs on paid subscriptions.